xinzhuma/patchnet/README.md

 mv *.pickle ../../data/KITTI/pickle_files
 ```

-You can also generate the data for pseudo-LiDAR or FPointNet using `frustum_data_prepare.py`.
+You can also generate the data for pseudo-LiDAR or FPointNet models using `frustum_data_prepare.py`.
 Note you need to run `depth2pseudolidar.py` before generating the data for pseudo-LiDAR based models.